veradefi/paychain/README.md

     - PAYMENT_ADDRESS:
       Address of token contract deployed on ethereum node.
 Used to update account balance.

+## Building Project
+    - The source code is in ES6 syntax.
+To convert it into ES5 format, it needs to be build.
+    - To build project, run `npm run build` command.
+This command makes sure that all changes in src folder are copied over to /dist folder (main executable folder).
+    - Without building, changes in src folder would not take affect

 ## Before initialization:
 ### Please make sure you have updated .env file